pensjonatus/flash-fiction/blog/the-state.md

 ---
-title: 'The State'
+title: The State
 date: '2012-12-14'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 In Brainesia life was not always easy.
 The country used to be just like any